jlbouchot/CSPDEs/README.md

 Package Installation
 ====================

 We recommend using anaconda for most of the installation.
+Installing everything through virtualenv would require a full recompilation of some parts of DOLFIN, which is needed for FEniCS to work well.
 Be aware that these packages are evolving very fast and you might need to adjust here and there some versions of the various packages (most recently (2019/06/04): FEniCS and the latest version of cvxpy are not compatible).

 Try the following sequence of commands:

 First, create a separate environment for the project (note that you could use the [env-fenics.yml file](env-fenics.yml))